librenms/librenms/doc/Extensions/Applications.md

 You can use Application support to graph performance statistics from many applications.

-Different applications support a variety of ways collect data: by direct connection to the application, snmpd extend, or [the agent](Agent-Setup.md).
+Different applications support a variety of ways to collect data: by direct connection to the application, snmpd extend, or [the agent](Agent-Setup.md).

 1. [Apache](#apache) - SNMP extend, Agent
 1. [BIND9/named](#bind9-aka-named) - SNMP extend, Agent